 This method is seldom used because it poses significant challenges for brands in terms of reputation and legal compliance.

-How Does Content Moderation Work?
+Content Moderation Process

 What Types of Content Can You Moderate?